nautkoncept/develdoe.github.io/_posts/2016-09-09-Project-Specification.md

 title: Project Specification
 date: '2016-09-09T08:00'
 ---
-A specification is similar to a blue print that breaks down the goals of a project into smaller tasks and then matches the sasks with the corresponding web technologies.
+A specification is similar to a blue print that breaks down the goals of a project into smaller tasks and then matches the task with the corresponding web technologies.

 As such, the spec if divided into three main sections: broad goals, TODOs, and technologies.
 The goals section also includes the scale and scope of the project.